Conceptual Design of the Muonium-to-Antimuonium Conversion Experiment (MACE): Sensitivity

 \section{Sensitivity}

-In the baseline run plan, MACE will be taking data from 1 year data acquisition duration with $10^8$~s$^{-1}$ muon-on-target ($\mu$OT) flux.
-Considering the u of the baseline multi-layer target design, simulations indicate that the ratio of in-vacuum muonium to $\mu$OT ($N_\mu^{\text{vac}}/N_{\mu^+}^{\text{OT}}$) is 3.82(2)\%.
+In the baseline run plan, MACE will be taking data from 1 year data acquisition duration with $10^8$~s$^{-1}$ muon-on-target ($\mu$OT) flux, with beam momentum of 24~MeV/$c$ and an RMS spread of 1.35~MeV/$c$.
+A ratio of in-vacuum muonium to $\mu$OT ($N_\mu^{\text{vac}}/N_{\mu^+}^{\text{OT}}$) of 3.8\% is possible to achieve in the muonium production target.
 As a result, during the physical run, MACE is expected to collect data from $N_\mu^{\text{vac}} = 1.20 \times 10^{14}$ muonium decay events in the vacuum of interest.

 Not all antimuonium decay events in the vacuum can be detected due to limitations in detector geometric acceptance and detection efficiency.
 We summarize the signal efficiency of each detector or component in \cref{tab:mace-signal-efficiency-summary}.
-Background simulations from the previous section suggest that a background-free search for muonium-to-antimuonium conversion is possible, and the single event sensitivity (SES) can serve as an indicator of experimental sensitivity.
-Based on the number of muonium decay events in a vacuum and the signal efficiencies of all detectors or components, the MACE single event sensitivity to muonium-to-antimuonium conversion is estimated as
+Background simulations from the previous section suggest that a near background-free search for muonium-to-antimuonium conversion is possible, and the single event sensitivity (SES) can serve as an indicator of experimental sensitivity.
+Based on the number of muonium decay events in a vacuum and the signal efficiencies of all detectors or components, the single event sensitivity of the experimental design presented in this article to muonium-to-antimuonium conversion is estimated as